ochocast/ochocast/README.md

 # run linting in front and back
 $ npm run lint

-# run prettie in front and back
+# run prettier in front and back
 $ npm run format
 ```